j h h l . n e t |

 You can also use the stepper to add or subtract from this polyphony setting.
 The +10 and -10 buttons speed up this process a little, and holding a touch on a button and wiggling the touch repeatedly operates it.

 Playing a PolyHarp is pretty easy — there are a set of virtual buttons and a set of virtual strings.
 You push a button to select a chord and strum or tap the virtual strings to play the notes which are in that chord.
 PolyHarp is multi touch, so you can do some fancy plucking!
 Not only that, but you can press chord buttons simultaneously, which results in chordal dampening (or undampening) effects.
+If strings are running under the chord buttons, the buttons have priority if you slide or tap them!

 You can load different PolyHarps by tapping the name under the word "PolyHarp", which will cause a large dialog box pop up.
+Read more about this in the Patch section.

 Here you can load, save, import, export, rename, delete, describe, tag and recolor a PolyHarp.
 You can set a preferred Base Key and also — this is important — whether the Chord Bars damp the strings, like most Autoharps do, or enables damped strings, which makes it more like raising the dampers on a piano.